 - We have reduced Scope 1 and 2 Greenhouse Gas Emissions by 25.4 percent since 2008.

 - The region has decreased energy usage by 20.2 percent since 2003.

-- Seventeen buildings have advanced meters through the Smart & Sustainable Buildings Program, allowing R6 to analyze real-time utility usage data.
+- Seventeen buildings have advanced meters through the Smart & Sustainable Buildings Program, allowing the Heartland Region to analyze real-time utility usage data.
 Seven more are in-process.

 - The region has decreased water usage by 14.3 percent since 2007.

 - In 2012, the Heartland recycled more than 50 percent of its solid waste, totaling 2,162 tons of materials.